shuesc1/Work-Samples/TreeImplementation/README.txt

 	#1 isParent -- uses a helper method to get the name of b's parent.
 If is is the same as a's name, then return true.

+				<<03/10 MODIFICATION>>: get b's parent's name with helper method, if it equals a return true.

 	#2 isChild -- uses above method; if b is a parent of a return true, else return false.

 	#3 isAncestor -- find the node that corresponds to a in list of all nodes.
 If the size of its children arraylist insn't 0,
 				check all its children's names to see if they match.
 Needs to run recursively but currently doesn't.

+				<<03/10 MODIFICATION>>: base case: if isParent(a,b)== true return true, else recursively call isAncestor on a and b's parent's name.

 	#4 isDescendant -- uses above method; if b is an ancestor of a, then a is a descendant of b.

 	#5 isSibling -- get parent's name for a and for b.
 If they are equal, then return true.